stjume/minecraft-server-setup/README.md

 - The initial version of this readme was AI generated based on the projects files.
 - Some standard documentation of the python code was AI generated.
 - All AI-generated code and text was audited by the authors.
+- All other usages of AI are clearly disclosed as such.